Clasp technology to knot homology via the affine Grassmannian: Introduction

-Throughout the paper we work, usually for convenience, over $\C$.
-However, it is possible to work over $\Z$, as briefly illustrated in the examples in section \ref{sec:example}.
-This produces homological knot invariants defined over $\Z$ which, as far as we know, were not defined even in many simpler cases like Khovanov-Rozansky homology.
+Although, for convenience, we work over $\k$ it is possible to work over $\Z$ (we illustrate with some examples in section \ref{sec:example}).
+This produces homological knot invariants defined over $\Z$.
+The existence of invariants over $\Z$ is not clear even in simpler cases like Khovanov-Rozansky homology.

-To work over $\Z$, one of the issues one needs to address is showing that all the basic relations we prove among 1-morphisms in a categorical 2-representation of $\sl_\infty$ hold over $\Z$.
-The sort of relations one has in mind are those from Lemma \ref{lem:rels1}.
-Such relations fall into two categories: the $\sl_2$ relations (involving a single node) and the $\sl_3$ relations (involving two adjacent notes).
+To work over $\Z$, we first lift the $(\sl_\infty, \th)$ action to a 2-representation in the sense of \cite{KL3} (see section \ref{sec:rigid}).
+Then we have to show that all the $\sl_\infty$ relations we proved among 1-morphisms hold over $\Z$ (for example, those from Lemma \ref{lem:rels1}).
+Such relations fall into two types: the $\sl_2$ relations (involving a single node) and the $\sl_3$ relations (involving two adjacent nodes).
 The former were checked in \cite{KLMS} and the latter in \cite{St}.